GermanLL/Portalburger.web/README.md

 - Import the u188377931_burger.sql file located in the project's root folder.

-- Now, in Visual Studio Code, in the project root, create a file called .env and paste the code from the Word document called BBDD.
+- Now, in Visual Studio Code, in the project root, create a file called .env and paste the code from the Word document called BBDD.dock.

 4. **Connection Config:**